sigmapie8/blog.manavgarg.in/src/content/posts/book-review-the-practicing-mind/index.md

 ---
 date: '2025-11-08T22:06:15+05:30'
-title: 'Book Review the Practicing Mind'
+title: 'Book Review the Practicing Mind by Thomas M. Sterner'
 preview: "At what point in a flower's life, from seed to full bloom, does it reach perfection?..."
 draft: false
 ShowToc: false